 While some have the luxury of taking basic literacy for granted, millions of adults around the world are still unable to read or write.
 According to UNESCO, about 17% of all adults in the world, or 796 million people, lack the basic level of literacy..
 Out of these, India has the highest number of illiterates, with 27% of the adult population unable to read or write.
 This is a significant concern for a country with a booming population and a growing economy.

 It is an established fact that higher literacy rates play an important role in keeping lower crime levels in a country / state.
 Keeping this in mind, the SHIKSHA team created a unique program to drive literacy initiatives within jail premises.
-Started at request of the Superintendent of Jail at Gautambudh Nagar, the program is now run at jails in Bulandshahr, Balrampur and Sitapur benefitting over 250+ inmates across 4 premises.
+Started at request of the Superintendent of Jail at Gautambudh Nagar, the program is now run at 7 jails and benefitting over 400+ inmates.
 SHIKSHA team trains literate inmates to run this program on a day-to-day basis, along with providing learning materials.
 The classes are run through a digital content delivery system to make it engaging and easy to understand.